Social workers promote the personal and social development of people in their communities.

 Advanced Standing students complete 39 credits, including a field placement of 700 hours (about 24 hours per week).
 The Advanced Standing program may be completed in one calendar year of full-time study (summer, fall, and spring semesters) or in two academic years of full-time study (two fall semesters and two spring semesters).
 Employed students are encouraged to select the two-year plan.

-Applicants to the Advanced Standing Program complete the regular MSW application process, and in addition, they submit a third educational or professional reference letter and their final field evaluation (for BSW graduates) or mid-term field evaluation (for current BSW students).
+Applicants to the Advanced Standing Program complete the regular MSW application process, and in addition, they submit a third educational or professional reference letter and their final field evaluation (for BSW graduates) or first-semester field evaluation (for current BSW students).
 Applications are accepted from September 1 to December 15 for admission in the summer or fall semester of following year.